Exploring the non-stationarity of coastal sea level probability distributions: Cornish-Fisher Expansion

 \section{Cornish-Fisher Expansion}

 The Cornish-Fisher expansion allows for asymptotic estimations of quantiles of a probability distribution in terms of its first four moments \citep{Cornish}.
 We refer the reader to Section \ref{subsubsec:Cornish-Fisher} for more details on such formula.
-Estimations are valid for distributions that do not show large deviations from normality (i.e., relatively small skewness and kurtosis) with \cite{Maillard} showing the domain of validity of such formula. \cite{Maillard,Manesme} and \cite{Lamb} showed how to correct the skewness and kurtosis parameters in the case of larger deviation from normality.
+Estimations are valid for distributions that do not show large deviations from normality (i.e., reltively small skewness and kurtosis) with \cite{Maillard} showing the domain of validity of such formula. \cite{Maillard,Manesme} and \cite{Lamb} showed how to correct the skewness and kurtosis parameters in the case of larger deviation from normality.
 These corrections are not necessary in our study where the polynomials in Section \ref{subsubsec:derivation} are defined in the limit of $m_{3}$ and $m_{4}$ approaching zero.
 In this case $m_{3}$ and $m_{4}$ are \textit{exactly} the skewness and kurtosis of the distribution.\\

-Additionally, here we present two tests using the expression shown in Section \ref{subsubsec:Cornish-Fisher}.
+Additionally, here we present two tests using the original expression shown in Section \ref{subsubsec:Cornish-Fisher}.
 In the first test we show how the Cornish-Fisher expansion allows for a trustworthy approximation of the quantile function of a Beta distribution.
 In a second step, we extend the analysis for sea level stationary timeseries and show remarkable agreement with the estimated quantiles as computed using the NumPy quantile function \citep{harris2020array}.
 Future work may focus on quantile estimations using the corrected versions such as in \cite{Maillard,Manesme,Lamb} to account for large deviations from normality (even if this may not often be necessary for climate observables).
+Importantly, we note that for large values of skewness and kurtosis we expect large errors for very small and very large quantiles (e.g., $q_{p}$ with $p = 0.0001$ or $p = 1 - 0.0001$) but relatively smaller errors for less extreme values, such as the one considered in this paper (e.g. $q_{p}$ with $p\in[0.05,0.95]$).